-What Do Farm and Home Management Advisor Do?
+What You Need to Know About Farm and Home Management Advisor

 - Collect and evaluate data to determine community program needs.